 Industrial Optometry: Job analysis and standardization of visual requirements.
 Occupational visual aids.
 Vision screening.
 Industrial hazards and industrial eye protection.
 Contact Lenses: Theory and practice of prescribing haptic and corneal lenses.
 Instruments.
 Reading Deficiency: The reading process and its anomalies.
 Remedial training.
 Instrumentation.
 Lighting: Elements of illumination engineering.
 Assessment of visibility.
 Sight conservation.
 Advanced Visual Physiology and Physiological Optics: Recent advances in anatomy and physiology.
 An introduction to electrophysiology.
 Aetiology of refractive errors.
-Theories of colour perception and its anomalies.
-Evaluation of diagnostic tests.
 Theories of space perception.
 Distortion of stereoscopic space.
 Stereoptics.
 Comparative Ophthalmology and Ocular Evolution: The anatomy and physiology of invertebrate and vertebrate visual organs.
 Evolution of binocular vision.
 History of Optics: Discussion of the development of optics, ophthalmology and optometry against the background of a short history of science.
 Optometrical and interprofessional ethics.